Skip to contents

 Introduction and notation

-This vignette provides information on setting up and using Git (a version control system) and GitHub (a website where files, usually code, can be stored).
-Git and GitHub are frequently used together.
+This vignette explains how to set up and use Git (a version control system) and GitHub (a website where files, usually code, can be stored) with RStudio.

 Setting up Git and GitHub

 Create a GitHub account, download a GitHub client such as Git SCM or Git for Windows and install it.
-To update the Git for Windows GitHub client if you already have it, type git\update-git-for-windows in the shell.
+To update Git for Windows if you already have it, type git\update-git-for-windows in the shell.

 To associate Git with your GitHub account, you need to provide your name (this name is listed in GitHub with the changes you make and does not have to be your GitHub username), and the email associated with your GitHub account.
 See the Chapter Introduce yourself to Git from Happy Git and GitHub for the useR for more details.